ksantoshsrinivas/LinkedList/README.md

 4. Search for a value in the linked list
 5. Swap two nodes in the linked list
 6. Print middle node in the linked list
+7. Delete the list completely
+8. Print the nth node